-Experiencing furnace issues in Lathrup Village, MI?
-Call ATM HVAC Furnace Repair for a fast diagnosis!
+Explore your furnace replacement options in Lathrup Village, MI.
+Call ATM HVAC Furnace Repair!

-Don't ignore the warning signs from your HVAC system.
-ATM HVAC Furnace Repair provides expert diagnosis and reliable repair services throughout the Lathrup Village, MI area.
-Call us today for your appointment!
+Invest in your home's comfort and efficiency with a new furnace from ATM HVAC Furnace Repair.
+We provide expert consultations and flawless installations throughout the Lathrup Village, MI area.
+Call us today for an appointment!

 The city of Lathrup Village is an outgrowth of the development known as Lathrup Townsite, the dream of its developer Louise Lathrup Kelley.
 In 1923 she purchased a tract of 1,000 acres (4 km2) in Southfield Township, in southern Oakland County, and proceeded to plant a residential neighborhood that encompasses the city of 1.5 square miles (3.9 km2).
 Lathrup Townsite was conceived as a controlled community with rigorous standards, including houses built only of masonry construction; early integration of attached garages; as well as established minimums for construction cost to ensure quality.
 The community also had housing covenants to prevent the sale of homes to African American families, part of a larger trend in the mid-20th century of racist white Detroiters fleeing to the suburbs to avoid living near black residents (see white flight).
 As the community developed, Mrs. Kelley implemented numerous innovative directives, including operating a shuttle service to local shopping areas, and allowing the financing of automobiles as part of the financing of houses, which created a stronger connection between the relatively isolated townsite and more established suburbs, as well as the city of Detroit.
 Mr. Charles Kelley, who had been a real estate writer for the Detroit News, assisted his wife in bringing talented architects to the community to design many of the custom homes that are features of the community.
 The City of Lathrup Village was incorporated in 1953 as the first incorporated community in Southfield Township.
 The residents thwarted an attempt by township residents to include Lathrup Townsite in their planned incorporation of the city of Southfield, resulting in Southfield's incorporation being delayed until 1958.
 Louise Lathrup Kelley played an active role in the new city until her death in 1963, after which her remaining real estate holdings in the city were sold and developed.